Reductio ad Hitlerum: Antecedents

-Although named for Hitler, the logical fallacy existed prior to the Second World War.
-There were other individuals from history who were used as stand-ins for evil.
+Although named for Hitler, the logical fallacy existed before World War II.
+Other individuals from history were used as stand-ins for evil.
 Author Tom Holland compares the use of Hitler as the standard of evil with earlier invocations of the Devil (such as the phrase 'Deal with the Devil').
 During the 18th, 19th and early 20th centuries, the Pharaoh of the Book of Exodus was commonly considered the most villainous person in history.
-During the years prior to the American Civil War, abolitionists referred to slaveholders as modern-day Pharaohs.
-After VE Day, Pharaoh continued to appear in the speeches of social reformers like Martin Luther King Jr. Judas Iscariot and Pontius Pilate were also commonly held up as pure evil.
-However, there was no universal Hitler-like person and different regions and times used different stand-ins.
+During the years prior to the American Civil War, abolitionists referred to enslavers as modern-day Pharaohs.
+After VE Day, Pharaoh continued to appear in the speeches of social reformers like Martin Luther King Jr.

+Judas Iscariot and Pontius Pilate were also commonly held up as pure evil.
+However, there was no universal Hitler-like person, and different regions and times used different stand-ins.
 In the years after the American Revolution, King George III was often vilified in the United States.
+"King George" comparison was publicly used as recently as 1992 by Pat Buchanan when referring to president George H. W. Bush, in the course of the U.S. presidential campaign.
 During the American Civil War, some Confederates called Lincoln a "modern Pharaoh".